BenjaminBaffy/context-aware-personal-assistant/backend/Assistant-WebService/Readme.md

 Run `dotnet --version`
 Response should be at least `5.0.402`

-NOTE: .NET 5.0 is the continuation of the .NET Core project (3.1 is the latest of it)
+**NOTE**: .NET 5.0 is the continuation of the .NET Core project (and on it's philosophy)

 ### Run the app

-Get to the main directory.
+Get to the main directory of the GIT repository.
 Run `dotnet restore` (not needed every time)
 Run `dotnet build`
+Optionally the unit tests can be run with `dotnet test` or `dotnet test --logger "console;verbosity=detailed"` for a more detailed answer
 Run `dotnet run -p backend/Assistant-WebService/Assistant.API/`

-You'll be redirected to the Swagger page, where you can see
+Running the page should open the browser, and redirect to the Swagger page, where you can see the exposed

-Or just use the Visual Studio Code
+Alternatively, Visual Studio Code can be used

 ## IDE integration

-Currently it's been tested under Visual Studio Code, but it should be seamless if you use the same (though recommended to use what you really like :) )
+Currently it's been tested under Visual Studio Code, but it should be seamless if you use the same.
+There's a launch profile to run the service.
+Select the web service  in the `Run and Debug` panel. and RUN it.

 ### .NET Core Solution Structure

 #### API

 Here are the the entry point interfaces defined for the WebServer and anything WebServer related.
-.NET Core MVC is a Model-View-Controller design pattern.
-We keep the View party empty, as this is only a Web API.
+.NET Core MVC is based on Model-View-Controller design pattern.
+We keep the View party empty, as this is only a Web API, we only returns results in JSON (which can be intepreted as the View)
-Controller classes accepts message coming from and delegate to the Application Layer.
-It uses pattern matching to do it.
+Controller classes accepts message coming from the FrontEnd and delegate them to the Application Layer.
+Routes are using pattern matching, to end up in the right method.
+Ex.

+##### Controllers

 `[Route("api/something")]` defines the entry url on class level which can be further refined additionally in any method you add.

+##### Startup.cs

-Startup.cs holds the configuration of the web server: Startup.cs is the DI config where you can set up your class resolution.
-Also contains the middlewares.
+Startup.cs holds the configuration of the web server It confifures the DI (Dependency Injection) at `ConfigureServices` method where you can register your service classes.
+You don't have to worry about creating service class instances later.
+Example:
 If you introduce a new interface-class pair called `IMyClass` and `MyClass`, make sure it's registered in the Startup.cs as `services.AddTransient<IMyClass, MyClass>();`.
 After that, you can use it anywhere using constructor injection (there are couple of examples how to use it)

+Also contains the middleware configuration, which essentially the pipeline each web request go through.Ex. routing, authentication, forwarding requests to controllers.
+Note that the order is fixed in the order configured at the `Configure` method.

 #### Application